prakharguleri/certificategenerator/README.md

 Users can log in via:

-- IIT Delhi Email Sign-In
+- Email Sign-In (Web 1.0)
 - Google Account Sign-In
-- IITD Auth System (coming soon or already integrated)
+- IITD Auth System

 Only authenticated users are allowed to generate certificates.